EronInformatique/App-Mobile-Conception/Document_Rapports/Rapports_Formation_CDA/Rapport_App_ERON_Sante.md

   - Thomas Berton : thomas.berton83@gmail.com
   - Alex Iasoni : alex.iasoni25@gmail.com

-In order to success to build the app, we are using **Agile method (Scrum)** (sprint's time to be define but pribably 2 weeks) with software **trello**.
-Also Thomas Berton and Alex Iasoni ask ERON to communicate via WhatsApp about the App and Website/CRM.
+In order to success to build the app, we are using **Agile method (Scrum)** (sprint's time to be define but pribably 2 weeks) with software **trello** (intern to the company) and **clickup** (with external people).
+Also Thomas Berton and Alex Iasoni ask ERON to communicate via WhatsApp and Clickup about the App and Website/CRM.
-Trello board named : "Appli Mobile".
+Trello board name : "Appli Mobile".
+ClickUp Space name : Application Mobile ERON/EFIA.

 # Specifications